THEGOLDENPRO/anmoku/README.md

 - [ ] Supports caching. ⚡
 - [ ] [Fully type hinted.](#type-hinting-support-) 🌌 ~~*yes you heard me correctly*~~

-## It's eassssssy! 😄
+## Examples ⚗️
-Anmoku is the simplest Jikan API wrapper you'll ever use.
+Anmoku is probably the simplest Jikan API wrapper you'll ever use.
 All you need is the client and the resource. ⛱🌊
 ```python
 from anmoku import Anmoku, AnimeCharacters